Another Word For ISOLATIONISM

 Noun : The tendency for a person to act without reference to others, particularly in matters of style, fashion or mode of thought.

-Noun : (logic) The doctrine that only individual things are real.
+Noun : (philosophy) The doctrine that nothing exists but the individual self.

 nationism